ezraabah/Deep_Learning_Specialization/README.md

-# Python-daily-excercises
+# Python-daily-exercises
-A compilation of excercises done to improve computational thinking and python profeciency
+A compilation of exercises done to improve computational thinking and python profeciency